 You will unlawfully or unfairly dismiss your employees at your own peril.

-What is the retrenchment procedure?
+What is the procedure for the retrenchment of employees?

 What are the risks of unlawful or unfair termination?